Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Boise State Broncos (1-2, 0-0 MWC) visit the Utah State Aggies (3-0, 0-0 MWC) on Saturday, September 25, 2021 in matchup between MWC opponents at Merlin Olsen Field at Maverik Stadium.
-Utah State is a 9.5-point underdog.
-This matchup has an over/under of 63.5 points.
+The Boise State Broncos (1-2, 0-0 MWC) are 9-point favorites when they visit the Utah State Aggies (3-0, 0-0 MWC) in conference play on Saturday, September 25, 2021 at Merlin Olsen Field at Maverik Stadium.
+An over/under of 70 is set in the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.